vanchonlee/dns-proxy/README.md

 # AZ-Specific DNS Proxy

-This DNS proxy is designed to filter DNS responses based on a specific AWS Availability Zone (AZ).
+This DNS proxy is designed to filter DNS responses based on specific AWS Availability Zones (AZs).
 It's particularly useful for controlling traffic distribution in AWS environments, ensuring that an ingress only forwards requests to services within its own AZ.

 ## Features

 - Acts as a DNS proxy, listening on port 53 (UDP)
-- Filters IP addresses based on a specified AWS Availability Zone
+- Filters IP addresses based on AWS Availability Zones
-- Uses AWS SDK to query EC2 network interfaces for AZ information
+- Uses a configuration file to determine AZ IP ranges
-- Configurable via environment variables
+- No AWS SDK dependency, improving performance and reducing API calls

 ## Prerequisites

 - Go 1.15 or later
-- AWS account with appropriate permissions
-- AWS CLI configured with the necessary credentials

 ## Installation